TradeZella vs Pineify Trading Journal: Which Offers Better Insights?

 What to Do Next

-- Give Pineify a Look.
-If you’re already using TradingView or you’re just tired of yet another monthly bill, check out the Pineify Trading Journal.
-It’s straightforward to test out their way of handling strategies, your trading diary, sessions, and reports.
+- Try Pineify.
+If you're on TradingView or tired of monthly bills, check out the Pineify Trading Journal.
+Test the strategies, diary, sessions, and reports modules.